jainnielyn/100-days-of-code/r3-log.md

 ### R1D9

 Trying to understand how the server and client fit together.
 Testing the code on my own.
+Actually, can't focus that much today.
+Decided to take an off day.

 ### R1D10 (Wednesday, 19 August)

+Actually tested code on my own - and after a bit of debugging, it works!
+Server is up and running, multiple clients can connect and send messages, which are also seen by the other connected clients.
+The not-so-good part though is that the client doesn't get messages from the other clients if they themselves do not send a message.
+I thought it was supposed to update if a client just hits enter.

 ### R1D11